-- a temporary cease of the infringement (eg, illegal use, reproduction and distribution of the infringing products) and temporary withdrawal of the infringing products from the market; - drawing up a detailed inventory of the infringing items in the possession of the infringing party or temporary confiscation and placement under custody of the items; - the audit of the commercial records and books for gathering data on the infringing items produced or marketed; - the precautionary seizure of the movable and immovable property, in the case of an infringement committed on a commercial scale, including the blocking of his or her bank accounts if the injured party demonstrates circumstances likely to endanger the recovery of damages; - the threat of penalties (in the form of monetary fines and personal incarceration) in case of contempt of the decision and for each violation of the decision's provisions; and - publication of the respective injunction order in the press or online.
+- a temporary cease of the infringement and temporary withdrawal of the infringing products from the market; - drawing up a detailed inventory of the infringing items in the possession of the infringing party or temporary confiscation and placement under custody of the items; - the audit of the commercial records and books for gathering data on the infringing items produced or marketed; - the precautionary seizure of movable and immovable property in the case of an infringement committed on a commercial scale, including the blocking of bank accounts if the injured party demonstrates circumstances likely to endanger the recovery of damages; - the threat of penalties (in the form of monetary fines and personal incarceration) in the case of contempt of the decision and for each violation of the decision's provisions; and

+• publication of the injunction order.

 On filing the petition, the trademark owner may also request that a judge grant a temporary order.
 This is available only in cases of extreme urgency.
-The judge may invite the respondents to appear at the hearing, which is usually the case even though ex parte proceedings are also a possibility provided by law.
+The judge may invite the respondents to appear at the hearing, which is usually the case even though ex parte proceedings are also an option provided by law.